FirstTensorLabs/BitAds/README.md

 ### The Problem

-When emissions (paid in TAO) are worth more than the sales value miners generate, miners become over-profitable.
-This creates sell pressure as miners convert excess TAO to USDC, which can hurt the subnet's TAO price.
+When emitted ALPHA surpasses the value of verified sales, miners earn more than they contribute.
+This excess profit often gets sold into the market, increasing sell pressure and destabilizing ALPHA’s price.

 **Example**: Miners generate $10,000 in sales, but emissions are worth $30,000.
 The excess $20,000 creates over-profitability and sell pressure.